How to use a 0% intro APR card for holiday shopping

-However, with the right credit card and the right strategy, you could avoid facing interest charges on your holiday purchases for a year or longer.
+However, with the right credit card and the right holiday shopping strategy, you could avoid facing interest charges on your holiday purchases for a year or longer.
 The key here is to look for credit cards that offer 0 percent introductory APRs on new purchases for a limited time.
 That way, you won’t have to pay the regular APR unless you carry debt after the 0 percent interest offer expires.

 An extended repayment window